kaisubr/Paladins-Neural-Network__inferencer/README.md

 This is how I trained the network:
 * Tesla T4 using Google Colab.
 * The process went through four versions before arriving at ssdlite-mobilenet and processing through TFLite.
-* I finetuned the model using the COCO dataset.
+* I finetuned my model using the model trained from the COCO dataset.
 * 60k steps; 300 training at batch size 24 and L2 regularization.
 Single class (`model`).
 * [300x300] images manually labeled (approx. 300 train / 67 test).